gzr7702/MetropolitanHockeyClub/README.txt

 Todo:

-- fix flash functionality
 - Fix gdisconnect
-- Add free agents?
+- Add page to add free agents - maybe add link on main page that let's you add free agent only.
-- Double check all documentation
+- Double check all documentation, general cleanup, hand it in!